Setting Aside a Default Judgment in Queensland

 Some defences are easier to argue than others.
 For example, more complex business disputes can be easier than simple debt recovery proceedings.

-Whether there has been any Delay by the Defendant in Bringing the Application
+Whether there has been any Delay by the Defendant in bringing the Application

 The application to set aside the default judgment must be brought as soon as practicable by the defendant.

-There could be any number of reasons for delay.
+There could be any number of reasons for the delay.
 In Rochfort & Anor v Habashy & Anor [2005] QCA 197, an explanation for delay was:

 Mr Habashy did provide an explanation for that six months delay in his oral submission, which was that it had resulted from a combination of his ignorance of the law and of time provisions, his chronic ill health, his financial problems which resulted in an inability to pay for lawyers, and the fact of his brother’s death which had left him unable to focus on his and his wife’s immediate affairs.
 He described having suffered from a hip condition for a number of years, and having been on a sickness benefit since 1992.